 Grappling with the “whys” of life is not new to Mary Beth.
 She was diagnosed with clinical depression in 1991 and has shared openly about her battle with depression and the struggles she’s known both in her faith and in her family life.

 Through all of this, she has learned to be comfortable with asking the big questions in life — “Why does God allow suffering?”; “Why did this happen to us?”; “How should I respond?” — so her kids are comfortable with their own questions.
-Rather than pretending to have all the answers, Mary Beth invites her children to share in her faith experience as they learn and grow together.
+Rather than pretending to have all the answers, Mary Beth invites her children to share in her faith experience as they grow together.